-As lockdown eases and guidelines start flying this week about getting back to business – are you considering your business?
+As lockdown eases and guidelines start flying about getting back to business – are you considering your business?

 Many companies with bigger teams have, for the first time, had them working remotely and managers have very quickly learned that this can work rather well.